 - Blut M, Wang C, Schoefer K. Factors Influencing the Acceptance of Self-Service Technologies: A Meta-Analysis.
 Journal of Service Research 2016, Epub ahead of print.

 - Dzenkovska J, Heirati N, Schoefer K, Lemke F. Shaping Customer Experience through the Service, Communication, and Usage Encounters.
 In: Academy of Marketing Annual Conference 2016.
 2016, Newcastle upon Tyne: Northumbria University.

 - Phalusuk C, Blut M, Schoefer K, Ness M. Towards a Conceptual Framework for Understanding Customer Evaluations of Service Failure Delivery Network.
-In: European Academy of Marketing Conference.
-2016, Oslo (Norway).
+In: 45th EMAC Annual Conference 2016.
+2016, Oslo, Norway.

 - O'Cass A, Heirati N, Schoefer K. When do customer participation and supplier collaboration help B2B service firms offer superior performance value and relational value.
 In: Global Marketing Conference (GMC).
 2014, Singapore.

 - Schoefer K. Cultural Moderation in the Formation of Recovery Satisfaction Judgments: A Cognitive-Affective Perspective.
 Journal of Service Research 2010, 13(1), 52-66.

 - Schoefer K, Diamantopoulos A. A Typology of Consumers' Emotional Response Styles During Service Recovery Encounters.
 British Journal of Management 2009, 20(3), 292-308.

 - Schoefer K, Diamantopoulos A. Measuring Experienced Emotions during Service Recovery Encounters: Construction and Assessment of the ESRE Scale.
 Service Business: An International Journal 2008, 2(1), 65-81.